 Additionally, you can easily track down our TFSA monthly dividend income which I update every month.

 Our ultimate goal is to live off our dividend income without harvesting its capital.
-Eventually, our pensions and social security will be a huge bonus comes retirement age.
+Eventually, our pensions and social security benefits will be a huge bonus comes retirement age.

 Note: Sadly, one of those holdings Inter Pipeline Ltd. (IPL) after over 11 years of consecutive dividend increase has announced a reduction of their dividend of 72% to $0.04/share.
 The new declared dividend will be paid on May 15, 2020.
-I still believe that this a solid company overall but with the ongoing COVID 19 pandemic and oil price wars between Russia and Saudi Arabia, the North American energy sector has been badly hit.
+We still believe that this a solid company overall but with the ongoing COVID 19 pandemic and oil price wars between Russia and Saudi Arabia, the North American energy sector has been badly hit.

 As a current IPL shareholder, we are holding our shares for now and will reassess our plans in the next couple of months.
 As of today, we still continue to hold our IPL holdings in spite of them cutting their dividends.